dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 <TabItem value="local">

-You can use both native local filesystem paths and `file://` URI.
+You can use both native local filesystem paths and the `file://` URI.
 Absolute, relative, and UNC Windows paths are supported.

 You could provide an absolute filepath: